We are accepting new cases

 Key takeaways about taking too much Ozempic

 • Ozempic® is one of the brand names for the GLP-1 RA drug, semaglutide.
-It is prescribed to treat Type 2 diabetes, but is also used off-label for weight loss.
+It is prescribed to treat type 2 diabetes, but is also used off-label for weight management.

 • Doctors prescribe a specific dose of Ozempic according to the manufacturer’s directions.
 Taking any amount of Ozempic over your prescription is an overdose.
 Ozempic overdoses may result in serious side effects like hypoglycemia, thyroid tumors and abdominal pain.